 The number of contestant vary from year to year, but each year approximately 20-50 contestants compete for the Miss title, and 40-70 contestant compete for the Teen title.

 We recommend anything from business casual to formalwear for the pageant preliminaries and pageant finals.

 Because the new titleholder is unable to wear a cover-up or wrap at the national pageant, we cannot allow any type of sarong or wrap during the swimwear portion of the state pageant.

 This year’s contestants’ photos will be posted on the state pageant website approximately one day prior to the state pageant.

-No. If you would prefer to pay the sponsorship fee or if your parents would like to just pay the sponsorship fee, there is no need to seek assistance from businesses and individuals in your community.
+No. If you would prefer to pay the registration fee or if your parents would like to just pay the registration fee, there is no need to seek assistance from businesses and individuals in your community.

 We would encourage you to submit something like the following to appear on the website and in the program book, “Thank you to my family and friends for your support!”

 Yes.
 Once we have received your complete registration materials, you will receive from us another packet containing information on how to secure a spotlight page for yourself.